Guy's and St Thomas': Hospital in meltdown over IT issues - whistleblower

 Claire, 48, told the BBC she had been waiting a week for the results of her biopsy on a potentially cancerous growth.

-"I've called every day, and no one has called me back to explain, " she said.
+"I've called every day, and no one has called me back to explain," she said.
 "With the chaos that comes out of this, I don't want to slip through the net.
 It's hard on my mental health."

 Stephanie Andrews said it took nearly a month to be told she was cancer-free after having surgery.